overdrivemachines/linked-list-cycle/README.md

 pos is -1 or a valid index in the linked-list.

 Follow up: Can you solve it using O(1) (i.e. constant) memory?

+### Solution

+1. Two node pointers: slow and fast
+2. Move slow by one
+3. move fast by two
+4. if they both meet there is a cycle

+Runtime 7 ms Beats 95.77%
+Memory 8.2 MB Beats 48.85%